If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 With Dry Shampoo

-Okay, we’re not talking about the dry shampoo you use for your hair.
-Instead, there are specific dry shampoos for your makeup brushes.
-One of the top products is the Dry Clean Instant Dry Brush Cleaner Spray from Sephora.
+We are not talking about the spray for your roots.
+There are “dry” brush cleaners designed for instant color switching.
+One popular option is the Dry Clean Instant Dry Brush Cleaner Spray from Sephora.

 With Vinegar